jtrussell/the-archivist/IMPLEMENTATION_SUMMARY.md

 If needed, could optimize by:
 - Code-splitting the scanner (lazy load on Scan view)
-- Using dynamic imports for Google APIs
+- Using dynamic imports

-### Unverified App Warning
-Users will see "This app isn't verified" during OAuth.
-This is expected for personal/small projects.
-Users can proceed safely by clicking "Advanced" → "Continue".

-To remove the warning (optional):
-- Submit app for OAuth verification (requires additional documentation)
-- Only necessary for public/commercial apps
+### Make.com Free Tier Limits
+- 1,000 operations/month
+- Each batch submission = 1 webhook call + N iterator operations (N = number of scans)
+- Example: 10 batches of 5 scans each = 10 + 50 = 60 operations
+- Plenty for personal use (hundreds of scans/month)

 ## Technical Notes

-### OAuth Security
+### Security
-- Client ID is public by design (safe to expose)
-- Refresh tokens stored in localStorage
-- PKCE prevents authorization code interception
+- Webhook URL is public-facing (must be kept in user's device)
+- Optional API key provides basic authentication
+- No sensitive data stored (just deck IDs and location tags)
-- Each user's data isolated in their own Google account
+- Each user configures their own webhook

 ### Offline Queue
-- Scans stored in localStorage when offline
+- Scans stored in localStorage when offline or before manual sync
 - Auto-synced when connection returns
 - Manual sync available in Settings
-- Synced items purged after 7 days
+- Synced items cleared after successful submission

 ### Browser Compatibility
 - **Camera API**: Requires HTTPS (GitHub Pages provides this)
 - **Service Workers**: All modern browsers
 - **localStorage**: Universal support
-- **Web Crypto (PKCE)**: All modern browsers
+- **@zxing/browser**: All modern browsers

 ### Mobile Considerations
 - Camera API works on iOS Safari (requires `playsinline` attribute - ✓ implemented)
 - PWA can be installed on iOS and Android
 - Back camera preferred on mobile devices
 - Touch-optimized UI
+- Visual feedback for successful scans

 ## Files Created